UIKA: Fast Universal Head Avatar from Pose-Free Images: Synthetic Dataset

 \section{Synthetic Dataset}

-In Sec.~\ref{subsec:synth} of the main paper, we explain the curation process of our synthetic multi-view head dataset.
+\textbf{Visualization.} In Sec.~3.4 of the main paper, we explain the curation process of our synthetic multi-view head dataset.
 In this section, we provide visualization results of this dataset, as shown in Fig.~\ref{fig:synth_show}, which illustrates the results of each identity under different camera viewpoints and expressions.

+\textbf{Quality assessment of our dataset.} We evaluate our synthetic dataset in Tab.~\ref{tab:dataset_eval} by using warping error as in HuGe100K~\cite{zhuang2024idolinstant}.
+Our generated dataset achieves numeric results comparable to the real-captured dataset NeRSemble~\cite{kirschstein2023nersemble} and outperforms a synthetic dataset using CAP4D~\cite{taubner2025cap4d} in both spatial and temporal dimensions.

 Our synthetic data achieves a well‑balanced combination of identity diversity and expression richness, while maintaining multi‑view and 3D consistency.
 Such a dataset contributes to training a more robust model.
 Please refer to our supplementary video for additional dynamic results.